-“We’re R&D headquartered in Leeds because there’s amazing talent here, a great work/life balance and we have everything we need to create amazing technology and an amazing service,” says Hildreth.
-“Just because we’re here, it doesn’t mean we have to sell here – we’ve always had a global mentality of selling to whoever we want to – whether that’s Jack Daniels or Gucci.”
+“We’re R&D headquartered in Leeds because there’s amazing talent here, a great work/life balance and we have everything we need to create amazing technology and an amazing service,” says Adam.
+“Just because we’re here, it doesn’t mean we have to sell here – we’ve always had a global mentality of selling to whoever we want to.”

 “All you need to do is ring them up, say you’ve got a brilliant solution that solves a massive problem, tell them why they can’t solve it, then tell them what makes you better and why you can solve it.” he says.
 “I talk about this so much – getting on a flight to America is probably about as expensive as getting a first-class ticket down to London on the train.”